fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 If all goes successfully, the user will have a running node that is secured with SSL/TSL and the operations monitored by our suggested apps Prometheus and Grafana available to you easily in our opinionated Docker Stack.

 ## Which operating systems are supported?

-At the present time, the assisted installer is supporting the latest Ubuntu (22.04 LTS) and Debian (version 11), or earlier.
-Including ArchLinux, which has rolling updates.
+At present, the assisted installer is supporting the latest:

+- Ubuntu (22.04 LTS), or earlier
+- Debian (version 11), or earlier
+- ArchLinux, which has rolling updates.

 It's also recommended to have enough disk space and memory to run our containers, which is about 8 GB of memory and a reasonable amount of space for the installation and running processes (at your consideration, as required to check Docker image containers, etc).
 You can find more details about it [here](fleek-network-running-a-node-in-a-docker-container#recommended-settings)

 ⚠️ Unfortunately, Desktop operating systems are not supported by the installer (e.g. Docker when run on a Desktop, runs in a Linux VM).
 If you're curious and would like to test, you might want to do it on your own by following our [guide](./fleek-network-running-a-node-in-a-docker-container.md).

 If you are serious about running a Node, consider running a Ubuntu, Debian or ArchLinux server.
 We'll provide support for more Linux operating systems shortly.

-## How to use the assisted installer?

-Get a custom domain name from one domain name registrar of your liking, or create a subdomain in an existing domain you may have registered and update the DNS Record settings to answer to the server where the Ursa Network Node is going to be installed and run.

-💡 The process is illustrated in our guide [Securing a node with SSL/TLS](./fleek-network-securing-a-node-with-ssl-tls#how-to-set-up-the-dns-settings-for-a-node-server) and provides a bit more information about why this is required.
-If you have questions, start by using the guide to get answers.

 ## Is running the assisted installer secure?